ecn310/course-project-zipcentercrime/Reproducibility Package/README.md

 Follow these steps to limit the data sets to data from 2017
 ### 2017 911 Calls
 1. Open Create_2017_911_call_data.do through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/911%20Call%20data%20by%20year/Create_2017_911_call_data.do) or by clicking Do Files\911 Call data by year\Create_2017_911_call_data.do
+2. This program has been tested in Stata16 and Stata18.
+If your using Stata16 it will liekly take a few minutes to load the data due to the size of the raw data set
-2. Edit the working directory in line 11 to where the 911 call raw data set is saved on your computer
+3. Edit the working directory in line 11 to where the 911 call raw data set is saved on your computer
-3. Running the do file creates the 2017_911_call_data.dta file
+4. Running the do file creates the 2017_911_call_data.csv file
+### 2017 911 calls only related to crime
+1. Open Crime_911Calls.do through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/Crime_911calls.do) or by opening Do files\Crime_911Calls.do
+2. This program has been tested in Stata16 and Stata18.
+If your using Stata16 it will liekly take a few minutes to load the data due to the size of the raw data set
+3. Change the working directory in line 9 to where the calls_final.csv file is stored locally on your computer
+4. Running the do file will create a data set comprised of only 911 calls made in 2017 that are related to crimes
+5. Please note that this do file uses the raw 911 call data set, not the 2017 911 call data set
 ### 2017 Treatment Centers
 1. Open create_2017_treatment_center_data.do through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/Treatment%20Center%20by%20year/create_2017_treatment_center_data.do) or by clicking Do Files\Treatment Center by year\create_2017_treatment_center_data.do
+2. This program has been tested in Stata16 and Stata18.
+If your using Stata16 it will liekly take a few minutes to load the data due to the size of the raw data set
-2. Edit the working directory in line 11 to where the center raw data is stored in github on your computer
+3. Edit the working directory in line 11 to where the center raw data is stored in github on your computer
-3. Running this do file creates the 2017_treatment_center_data.dta file
+4. Running this do file creates the 2017_treatment_center_data.csv file
 # ArcGIS Pro Process
 Follow these steps to reproduce the geocoded data
 ### Set up
 1. Open ArcGIS and create a new project with the map option as your base template.
 2. Select the Map option from the toolbar.
 3. Under Layer, select add data and select browse.
-4. Navigate to where you downloaded the .csv data files and import them into ArcGIS
+4. Navigate to where you downloaded the 2017_treatment_center_data.csv and 2017_911_call_data.csv data files and import them into ArcGIS
 5. *Once your data appears as a Standalone Table in the conents section on the left, right click your first data set to reveal more options.
 6. *Select Create Points from Table, then select XY Table to Point
 7. *Make sure X Field is set to longitude, Y Field is set to latitude, and the Coordinate System is set to GCS_WGS_1984, the select ok.